-Loonie tumbles after BoC comments on rates, U.S. policy
+Here is why the loonie is getting whacked today

 The Canadian dollar tumbled Wednesday following comments from Bank of Canada Governor Stephen Poloz that an interest-rate cut “remains on the table.”

-The central bank, which kept its key lending rate at 0.5 per cent, noted the Canadian economy would take a “material” hit from a protectionist Trump government.
+In its quarterly monetary policy report, the central bank noted the Canadian economy would take a “material” hit from a protectionist Trump government.

 The loonie fell swiftly after Mr. Poloz’s rate comments, and as of 1 p.m.
-ET it stood at 75.65 cents (U.S.), down a full cent from yesterday’s close, according to Bloomberg data.
+ET it stood at 75.65 cents (U.S.), down more than a full cent from yesterday’s close, according to Bloomberg data.

-The BoC also warned of a strengthening Canadian dollar in its quarterly monetary policy report.
+The BoC, which kept its key rate at 0.5 per cent, also warned of a strengthening loonie in its report.
 “The recent appreciation of the Canadian dollar against the currencies of some key competitors is projected to weigh on Canadian export growth,” it said.

 The U.S. is on a divergent rate path from Canada, lending strength to the greenback, which has surged over the past three years.
 The Federal Reserve hiked rates in December and is projected to do so two or three times in 2017.